FAQ Customs Regulations and Procedures

 8. Transit Document:

-9. Specific Certificates or Permits:
+9. Specific certificates or permits:

 Depending on the type of goods, specific certificates or permits may be required.
 This can include, for example, environmental certificates, health certificates, or special licenses.

-Switzerland has concluded a number of Free Trade Agreements (FTAs) with various countries and economic regions to facilitate international trade.
-Here are some of Switzerland’s most important Free Trade Agreements:
+Switzerland has concluded a number of free trade agreements (FTAs) with various countries and economic regions to facilitate international trade.
+Here are some of Switzerland’s most important free trade agreements:

-1.Agreements with the European Union (EU):
+1. Agreements with the European Union (EU):

-2. Agreements with EFTA Countries:
+2. Agreements with EFTA countries:

 Switzerland is a member of the European Free Trade Association (EFTA).
-It has concluded bilateral free trade agreements with various EFTA countries, including Norway, Iceland, and Liechtenstein.
+It has concluded bilateral free trade agreements with various EFTA countries, including Norway, Iceland and Liechtenstein.

-3. Free Trade Agreement with China:
+3. Free trade agreement with China:

-4. Free Trade Agreement with Japan:
+4. Free trade agreement with Japan:

-5. Free Trade Agreement with Canada:
+5. Free trade agreement with Canada:

-The Free Trade Agreement between Switzerland and Canada entered into force on July 1, 2009.
-It covers trade in goods and services, as well as investments.
+The free trade agreement between Switzerland and Canada entered into force on July 1, 2009.
+It covers trade in goods and services as well as investments.

-6. Free Trade Agreement with South Korea:
+6. Free trade agreement with South Korea:

-The Free Trade Agreement between Switzerland and South Korea entered into force on July 1, 2006.
+The free trade agreement between Switzerland and South Korea entered into force on July 1, 2006.
 It aims to promote trade and economic cooperation between the two countries.

 7. Agreement with Mercosur:

-1. Understand Product-Specific Requirements:
+1. Understand product-specific requirements:

-2. Determining the Country of Origin:
+2. Determine the country of origin:

-4. Registration with Customs:
+4. Register with customs:

 Companies must clearly state the preferential origin of the goods in the trade documents.
 This can be done on the commercial invoice or other relevant documents.

 Yes, various countries implement restrictions, sanctions, or embargoes on the export of certain goods to specific countries.
-These measures can be enacted for political, economic, security-related, or other reasons.
+These measures may be enacted for political, economic, security-related, or other reasons.
 The exact restrictions can vary depending on the country and the circumstances.
 Here are some examples:

-1. Weapons and Armaments:
+1. Weapons and armaments:

 Many countries have restrictions on the export of weapons, military equipment, and dual-use goods (goods that can be used for both civilian and military purposes).
 These are often sensitive goods that require strict control and authorization.

-2. Technology Goods:
+2. Technology goods:

 3. Sanctions against specific countries: